jjm3105/W19-CS31-1C/README.md

 # W19-CS31-1C

-This is a repo with additional materials for Comsci 31 under Professor Stahl, for Discussion 1C with Abdullah-Al-Zubaer Imran.
+This is a repo with materials for Discussion 1C with Abdullah-Al-Zubaer Imran, for Comsci 31 under Professor Stahl.
-It will be updated weekly with new materials for discussion.
+This will be updated weekly with new materials for discussion.

 ## Tips

 For Windows machines, to always display extensions such as .docx and .cpp, follow these steps: